newrelic/csec-java-agent/README.md

 ## **License**

-@newrelic/csec-java-agent is licensed under the New Relic Software Notice.
+New Relic Security Agent for Java is licensed under the New Relic Software Notice.

-The @newrelic/csec-java-agent also uses source code from third-party libraries.
+The New Relic Security Agent for Java also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.